iree-org/iree-experimental/transform_dialect/README.md

 The following requires nvprof to be in the PATH.

-When things look good, one can execute, get a filtered nvprof trace and a rough estimate of the performace by pasting the last repro command:
+When things look good, one can execute, get a filtered nvprof trace and a rough estimate of the performance by pasting the last repro command:

 ```
 (
   benchmark-transform-run-nvprof \
   /tmp/reduction_2d_static_123x456.mlir \
   /tmp/iree_transform_dialect_ac2e60.mlir \